tenzir/tenzir/web/docs/use-vast/ingest/README.md

 ## Write a schema manually

-When VAST does not ship with a [module][modules] for your data out of the box, or the inference is not good enough for your use case regarding type semantics or performance, you can write easily yourself.
+If VAST does not ship with a [module][modules] for your data out of the box, or the inference is not good enough for your use case regarding type semantics or performance, you can easily write one yourself.

 A schema is a record type with a name so that VAST can represent it as a table internally.
 You would write a schema manually or extend